tchowdhu/CNC-Conf-Cisco-Junos-L2VPN-P2P/README.md

 ![image](https://github.com/tchowdhu/CNC-Conf-Cisco-Junos-L2VPN-P2P/assets/39807939/6669cdd8-b40d-4a2b-9f36-c576d2d05666)

 </br> 3.
 We will import a json configuration file for the service.
-The json file has been added in this repository.
+The json file has been added in our current repository.
 </br>
 ![image](https://github.com/tchowdhu/CNC-Conf-Cisco-Junos-L2VPN-P2P/assets/39807939/751a759a-2fa9-4a93-93e8-7baaf85f674d)